 Last month, Riker Lynch was runner-up with his single Feel The Love on the 2022 American Song Contest, when he represented Colorado.
-Riker started his music career with R5 consisting of his siblings Ross, Rydel and Rocky as well as drummer Ellington Ratliff, with whom he performed around the world with and released two studio albums.
+Riker started his music career with R5 consisting of his siblings Ross, Rydel and Rocky as well as drummer Ellington Ratliff, with whom he performed around the world and released two studio albums.
 As well as having his solo music project – Riker and The Beachcombers – Riker is hoping to tour later this year with The Driver Era, and he is planning on releasing new solo music.
 Alongside music, Riker is also an actor, having his first big TV role in Glee and, amongst his other projects, he was part of The Chilling Adventures of Sabrina on Netflix.
 Having written and directed short film Aliens On Halloween, the film has won numerous awards and been selected at film festivals around the world including Festival de Cannes and Riker has plans for a future release of the film.
 We chatted with Riker about being a contestant on this year’s American Song Contest, his solo project Riker and The Beachcombers and his short film Aliens On Halloween.

 You were a contestant on American Song Contest, how did you find the experience?